Junaid-Techie/job-ai-app/README.md

 ---

-# 🎯 Long-Term Vision
+## Long-Term Vision

 > A fully autonomous AI job agent
 > That understands user profiles, tracks opportunities, ranks relevance, and automates the application pipeline.

 ---

-# 🧠 Engineering Philosophy
+## Engineering Philosophy

 This project is intentionally designed to:

-- Cleanly separate frontend and backend
+- Separate frontend and backend cleanly
 - Use environment-based configuration
 - Avoid hard-coded secrets
 - Handle real-world cloud networking issues
 - Scale beyond MVP architecture
-- Be production maintainable
+- Remain production maintainable

 ---

-# 🏆 Why This Project Stands Out
+## Why This Project Stands Out

 This is not a tutorial demo.